Mereo BioPharma Group plc (MREO) Shares Soar Above 1-Year High - News Heater

 Conclusion

-To put it simply, Mereo BioPharma Group plc (MREO) has had a better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To wrap up, the performance of Mereo BioPharma Group plc (MREO) has been better in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.